sjsucmpe272-fall21/Team-Project-25/proposals.md

 The frontend of the app will be made in React with a backend of Node.
 Database to be used will be either MongoDB or MySQL.
 For scanning the ingrediant list OCR technology will be used.
 A recommendations engine will be used to provide healthy food alternatives to the user based the contents of the food items.

+### Persona
+Users who want to track their food habits and improve overall lifestyle.

 ### Dataset
 https://www.kaggle.com/datafiniti/food-ingredient-lists